 1.4 Stakeholders and Interests

 Several parties will be affected by the creation of the GoGoGrocery application.
 One obvious member would be OpenXcell.
-Since OpenXcell is developing the application with GoGoGrocery, they would have a greater stake in the outcome of the application.
+Since OpenXcell is developing the application with GoGoGrocery, it would have a greater stake in the outcome of the application.
 The list below includes which parties will be affected by the application:

 Customers: The people who order groceries from the application.

-Delivery drivers: The drivers would want accurate order information provided by the application and a GPS system which provides the best possible route.
+Delivery drivers: The drivers would want accurate order information provided by the application and a GPS which provides the best possible route.

 OpenXcell developers: The developers are part of the team.
 They want to build an application that meets all the system requirements.